Kankelborg-Group/furst-optics/docs/index.rst

-The Full-sun Ultraviolet Rocket Spectrometer (FURST) is a NASA sounding rocket mission designed to measure the full-disk spectrum of the Sun in the far ultraviolet spectral range (120 - 180 nm) with high spectral resolution.
+The Full-sun Ultraviolet Rocket Spectrometer (FURST) is a NASA sounding rocket mission designed to measure the full-disk spectrum of the Sun in the far ultraviolet spectral range (120 - 180 nm) with high spectral resolution, :math:`R > 20,000`.
 FURST is a Rowland circle spectrograph :cite:p:`Rowland1882` which is designed to minimize the number of optical surfaces, and provides the maximum possible throughput in the ultraviolet.

-This package provides a idealized model of the FURST optical system which is designed to be used by the FURST data reduction pipeline.
+This package provides an idealized model of the FURST optical system which is designed to be used by the FURST data reduction pipeline.
+It uses the :mod:`optika` package to model and simulate the optical system.

 Installation
 ============